diggedypomme/MK-shortcut-doodad/README.md

 or download the zip and extract it.

-You then need to host the html - I do this with python by going to the folder and typing: python -m http.server 8080
+You then need to host the html - I do this with python by going to the "dist" folder and typing: python -m http.server 8080

 And then I access it through the browser.
 The savestates are in /savestates and this is where to add the files once renamed